-The Resource Centre, operated by the Counselling Department, is located in Room 302.
-The Centre is open to students and the community Monday to Friday.
-The telephone number is 731-4614, locals 17 and 18.
-In it the following materials are available:
+The Counselling Resource Centre, operated by the Counselling Department, is located in Room 302.
+The Centre is open to students, and the telephone number is 731-4614, locals 17 and 18.
+The following materials are available:

-- -Calendars from all Canadian universities, institutes and colleges - -Brochures on B.C. post-secondary programs, in particular the Vancouver Vocational Institute, the Langara Campus, Douglas College, Pacific Vocational Institute, British Columbia Institute of Technology - -Outlines on all King Edward Campus courses/programs - Literature on careers and occupations from Canadian employers and professional associations - -Careers B.C./Canada pamphlets - -Information on Continuing Education and community services - -Tape/slide presentations on the various programs offered at King Edward Campus, the Vancouver Vocational Institute, the Langara Campus and British Columbia Institute of Technology - -Audio tapes on programs at many other educational institutions.
+- -Calendars from all Canadian universities, institutes and colleges - Brochures on B.C. post-secondary programs, particularly those at the Vancouver Vocational Institute, the Langara Campus, Douglas College, Pacific Vocational Institute, British Columbia Institute of Technology - -Outlines on all King Edward Campus courses/programs - Literature on careers and occupations provided by Canadian employers and professional associations - -Careers B.C./Canada pamphlets - -Information on Continuing Education and community services - -Tape/slide presentations on the various programs offered at King Edward Campus, the Vancouver Vocational Institute, the Langara Campus and British Columbia Institute of Technology - -Audio tapes on programs at many other educational institutions.